rtomyj/rtomyj/README.md

 > FYI my favorite language is Python but Go is quickly winning me over.
 Once I started using TypeScript, I started hating JavaScript.

 > Python is primarily used to write scripts.
-Previously, I used Python to anaylize genomic data.
+Previously, I used Python to analyze genomic data.
 Now I use it primarily for [web scraping and automation](https://github.com/ygo-skc/skc-scraper).

 > I'm phazing out Java in favor of Kotlin in my projects.